Graduate School

 Student Conduct Regulations

 Graduate students enrolled at Oregon State University are expected to conform to basic regulations and policies developed to govern the behavior of students as members of the university community.
-The regulations have been formulated by the Student Conduct Committee, the Student Activities Committee, the university administration, and the State Board of Higher Education.
+The regulations have been formulated by the Student Conduct Committee, the Student Activities Committee, the university administration, and the Higher Education Coordinating Commission.
 Violations of the regulations subject a student to appropriate disciplinary or judicial action.
 The regulations and the procedures for disciplinary action and appeal are available via the Office of Student Conduct and Community Standards website.

 Grievance Procedure